A $11.6 billion problem: As COVID-19 drains budgets, U.S. cities could face bankruptcy

 Bankruptcy is a legal process where people, companies, and governments who cannot pay their debts seek to reduce them.

 Which debts get paid during a bankruptcy are important decisions.
-They involve how comfortable a city employee’s retirement might be, the level of health insurance for pensioners and workers, the extent of labor protections for employees and the future cost of borrowing for a city.
+They involve how comfortable a city employee’s retirement might be, the level of health insurance for pensioners and workers, the extent of labor protections for employees, and the future cost of borrowing for a city.

 City bankruptcy was created by Congress after the Great Depression, in response to 4,770 different units of city government going belly up.
 Twenty-seven states now allow their cities to file for bankruptcy.

-Those states that do not allow city bankruptcy – Georgia and Iowa explicitly prohibit filing, with the other 21 states having no specific allowance or prohibition – manage the problem of city indebtedness in various ways, ranging from strict budget oversight to the disbanding of heavily indebted cities.
+Those states that do not allow city bankruptcy–Georgia and Iowa explicitly prohibit filing, with the other 21 states having no specific allowance or prohibition–manage the problem of city indebtedness in various ways, ranging from strict budget oversight to the disbanding of heavily indebted cities.
 Since 1938, city bankruptcy has been used around 700 times.

 A city’s bankruptcy differs from corporate bankruptcy in that it does not allow for the liquidation of assets.
-For cities, bankruptcy is used to reduce debts, not sell off things – such as public roads and buildings – to pay off debts.
-The bankruptcy judge’s role is to determine whether the proposed reduction is fair to all people the city owes money to, which may include workers, pensioners, bankers, suppliers and investors.
+For cities, bankruptcy is used to reduce debts, not sell off things—such as public roads and buildings—to pay off debts.
+The bankruptcy judge’s role is to determine whether the proposed reduction is fair to all people the city owes money to, which may include workers, pensioners, bankers, suppliers, and investors.

 But bankruptcies can look different in different cities.